Intern Stories: Sophia Slater, Nine Lives Media

 “Having people on board from different backgrounds sparks creativity,” says Sophia a former Creative Access intern at factual specialist Nine Lives Media in Manchester…

-Keen to break into production, the University of Central Lancashire media studies graduate, who specialised in black identity and postmodernism, experienced several knock-backs before she finally secured a six month placement at Nine Lives Media through Creative Access.
+Keen to break into production, the University of Central Lancashire media studies graduate, who specialised in black identity and postmodernism, experienced several knock-backs before she finally secured a six month placement at Nine Lives Media through Creative Access in September 2015.
 Sophia’s first assignment was working on Channel 4’s Dispatches.
 Placed in the Manchester-based indie’s development department, she also learned the ropes in research and writing pitches.

 “If we’re brainstorming about a TV show centred around marriage, a Sikh AP’s background is broadly different from that of a white middle-class researcher, or from myself,” she says.
 “This diversity adds different levels and layers to the discussion.”